-The 18th Constitutional Amendment ensures Right to Information as one of the fundamental rights by inserting the new Article 19-A in the Constitution.
+The 18th Constitutional Amendment has established the Right to Information as one of the fundamental rights by inserting the new Article 19-A in the Constitution.
 "Every citizen shall have the right to have access to information in all matters of public importance subject to regulation and reasonable restrictions imposed by law."

 Citizens' access to government information in Pakistan is provided for by the Freedom of Information Ordinance 2002 (FOIO 2002), which was promulgated in response to 'policy actions' agreed with the Asian Development Bank.
 Although the Ordinance aims to 'provide for transparency and freedom of information' and empowers citizens to request information from public bodies through employees designated by them, it has been criticized for being toothless.
-Firstly, it is only applicable to federal Government and leaves out provincial and local Governments and departments.
-Moreover, there is some important record excluded such as all record relating to defence forces and private documents owned by Government departments.
-The Ordinance provides a weak mechanism of implementation and does not prescribe penalties for officers who delay or deny information on inexplicable grounds.
-Moreover, the ordinance does not derogate any other law meaning that the restriction of the Official Secrets Act, 1923; Qanoon-e-Shahadat 1984 and Government Servants (Conduct) Rules, 1964 remain in force, due to which government officials are often reluctant to disclose information.
+Firstly, it is only applicable to the federal Government and leaves out provincial and local Governments and departments.
+Moreover, there are some serious exclusioins, such as all records relating to the defence forces and private documents owned by Government departments.
+The Ordinance provides a weak mechanism of implementation and does not prescribe penalties for officers who delay or deny information.
+Moreover, the ordinance does not take precedence over other laws, meaning that the restrictions of the Official Secrets Act, 1923; Qanoon-e-Shahadat 1984 and Government Servants (Conduct) Rules, 1964 remain in force, due to which government officials are often reluctant to disclose information.

-The PPPP is very vocal in its support for the right to information, with both the President and Prime Minister referring to it in their inaugural speeches.
+The PPPP is vocal in its support for the right to information, with both the President and Prime Minister referring to it in their inaugural speeches.
 The former Federal Minister for Information Ms. Sherry Rehman's introduced the Right to Information 2011 bill in the Parliament on October 11, 2011.
 The bill while repealing the FOIO 2002 aims at simplifying the process of gaining access to information and also expands definitions.
 It also prescribes punishment for people who try to delay, deny or obstruct the access to information.
-The RTI 2011 makes the federal Ombudsman as the appellant which is according to some problematic since it does not have specialized officials.
-In India there is a Central Information Commission which not only has the powers to demand information but also imposes a fine on unlawful denials by the government and guides it on how to proactively provide information.
+The RTI 2011 makes the federal Ombudsman as the appellant which is, according to some experts, problematic since it does not have specialized officials.
+In India, there is a Central Information Commission which not only has the powers to demand information but also imposes a fine on unlawful denials by the government and guides it on how to proactively provide information.